Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-messenger.md

     |SARUFI_BOT_ID| Id of bot to be deployed|
     |VERIFY_TOKEN| A random string to be used as verification token|

-- Run your repl
+- Run your REPL

-    After adding the secret keys, click `Run` button.
-A small webview window will open up with a url that looks like `https://{your repl name}.{your replit username}.repl.co`.
+    After adding the secret keys, click `Run`.
+A small webview window will open up with a url that looks like `https://{your REPL name}.{your Replit username}.repl.co`.
 Copy the url as it will be needed when setting up the webhook.

-- Finish up the setup
+- Finish setup

-    To finalize the process, we are going to set up webhook and subscribe to webhook fields.
-Read [Finalize Messenger Setup](#finalize-messenger-setup) to finish up the setup.
+    To finalize the process, we are going to set up the webhook and subscribe to its fields.
+Read [Finalize Messenger Setup](#finalize-messenger-setup).

 - Test your bot

-    Open your messenger app/web, search for your page name.
+    Open Messenger and search for your page name.
 Send messages to it.
 The messages will be redirected to your bot.
-Here is the sample of our pizza bot deployed.
-View a sample of our [pizza bot](#pizza-bot-test).
+Here is the sample of our PizzaBot deployed.
+You can wiew a sample of our PizzaBot [here](#pizza-bot-test).

 </TabItem>
 <TabItem value="ngrok" label="Using Ngrok">

-This section illustrate how to use Ngrok to create a webhook.
+This section illustrates how to use Ngrok to create a webhook.
 Ngrok is a multiplatform tunnelling, reverse proxy software that establishes secure tunnels from a public endpoint such as the internet to a locally running network service while capturing all traffic for detailed inspection and replay.

 Steps

-You will have to modify some commands shown here to suite your working environment.
-The commands like `python3` and `pip3` will depend on your working environment.
+You will have to modify some commands shown here to adapt to your working environment.
+Commands like `python3` and `pip3` will depend on your environment.
 You may have to use `python` and `pip` instead.

-1. Make sure you have [ngrok](https://ngrok.com) installed in your machine.
+1. Make sure you have [ngrok](https://ngrok.com) installed on your machine.
-2. Make Project folder and Virtual environment
+2. Make project folder and virtual environment

-    Lets Make a project folder named `messenger-bot`.
-Navigate into it to create virtual evironment `messsenger-bot-env`.
+    Make a project folder named `messenger-bot`.
+Navigate into it and create a virtual evironment named `sarufi-messenger`.
 Activate the environment.

-    Run the command to make the magic happen

-    - Create a project directory `Telegram bot`.

     This is the directory that will hold our project.
 You can name it anything you want.

     ```bash
-    mkdir 'Messenger chatbot'
+    mkdir 'messenger-bot'
-    cd 'Messenger chatbot'
+    cd 'messenger-bot'
     ```

   - Make Virtual Environment

     Using virtual environment is a good practice, so we are going to create one.
-You can read more on [why use virtual environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
-We shall install all necessary packages in the environment
+You can read more on why a virtual environment is advantageous [here](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
+The required packages should be installed in the environment.

     - Unix based systems
         - Install virtual environment

-        This step is optional as you may have python virtual environment already installed.
+        This step is optional as you may have a Python virtual environment already installed.
 If not, you can install it by running the command below.

         ```bash
         sudo apt install python3-venv